How Much Does a Cloud Server Cost for a Small Business?

 Let’s dig into how much cloud servers cost an average small business, how a cloud server stacks up to a physical server at your office, and ways to save on your cloud server costs.

 In contrast, a physical server is a piece of hardware that is housed in your office.
 You are responsible for the cost of the hardware, as well as the cost of running it (electricity, cooling, etc.).
-Physical servers can be more expensive to maintain than cloud servers.
+When it comes to cloud server vs physical servers expenses, Physical servers can be more expensive to maintain if the cloud is optimized properly.

 What is the price of cloud servers?